 For general employment information:

-- Visit the Australian Job Search web site
+- for assistance in obtaining employment visit the Australian Job Search web site

-- For wages, benefits and allowances information call the Fair Work Infoline on 13 13 94 or visit the Fair Work Ombudsman website
+- for wages, benefits and allowances information call the Fair Work Infoline on 13 13 94 or visit the Fair Work Ombudsman

-- For information on Youth Allowance, Austudy or ABSTUDY call the Centrelink Australian Apprenticeships hotline on 13 36 33 or visit the Department of Human Services website
+- for information on Youth Allowance, Austudy or ABSTUDY call the Human Services Australian Apprenticeships hotline on 13 36 33 or visit the Department of Human Services website